bookofproofs/bookofproofs.github.io/_sources/history/20th-century/stancu.md

 * These are elementary in character, but rather complicated.
 * In some of them, only the cases of 2 or 3 variables are worked out, in order to keep notations reasonably simple.
 * In the case of lattice points with unequal distances, use is made of divided differences.
+* Somewhat simpler results are found in the case of equidistant lattice points ...
 * Some other papers in this series were On polynomial interpolation formulas for functions of several variables (Romanian) (1957), Generalisation of some interpolation formulas for functions of several variables and certain thoughts on the numerical integration formula of Gauss (Romanian) (1957), A generalisation of the Gauss-Christoffel quadrature formula (Romanian) (1957), Generalisation of certain interpolation formulas for functions of several variables (Romanian) (1957), Sur une classe de polinômes orthogonaux et sur des formules générales de quadrature à nombre minimum de termes Ⓣ(On an orthogonal class of polynomials and of the general formulas of quadrature to a minimum number of terms) (1957), Contributions to the numerical integration of functions of several variables (Romanian) (1957), and On the Hermite interpolation formula and on some of its applications (Romanian) (1957).
 * During the academic year 1961-1962 Stancu was awarded a fellowship from the Romanian Ministry of Education to undertake research in the Department of Numerical Analysis of the University of Wisconsin at Madison in the United States.
 * This department was led by Preston C Hammer (1913-1986) and the year he spent there proved important for the future development of Stancu's career.